linkedin/openhouse/README.md

 For building and running locally in [Docker Compose](SETUP.md), you would need the following:

 - [Java](https://www.oracle.com/java/technologies/downloads/)
-  - OpenHouse is currently built with Java 8, and will be modernized soon.
+  - OpenHouse is currently built with Java 17.
-  - Set the `JAVA_HOME` environment variable to the location of your JDK8.
+  - Set the `JAVA_HOME` environment variable to the location of your JDK17.
 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/)
 - [Python3](https://www.python.org/downloads/)